Los Angeles County Probate Lawyer

 While serving as an estate representative for your loved one’s estate can seem like a daunting task, it does not have to be.
 At The Probate House L.C., we have more than 40 years of collective experience guiding estate representatives (also known as executors) through California’s probate process.
+If you're looking for a trusted Los Angeles County probate attorney, call us today at 310-504-2109 for guidance you can rely on.

-- Filing an inventory of the estate’s assets
+• Filing an inventory of estate assets

-- Distribution of remaining assets to beneficiaries or heirs
+• Distributing assets to beneficiaries or heirs

 What is probate?